vgez/Assignments-DD2437-Artificial-Neural-Networks/README.md

 # DD2437 Artificial Neural Networks and Deep Architectures - Group Assignments

-Complete assignment coursework for DD2437 at KTH Royal Institute of Technology.
-The labs focused on the implementation and experimentation of a variety of network architectures such as the Multilayer Perceptron, Self-organising Maps, Hopfield Networks, Restricted Boltzmann Machines and Deep Belief Nets.
-Most networks were implemented from scratch in Python 3 and NumPy.
-A large amount of experiments were performed across the assignments.
-Classification and regression tasks both supervised and unsupervised.
+Complete assignment coursework for **DD2437** at KTH Royal Institute of Technology.
+The labs focused on the implementation and experimentation of a variety of network architectures such as the _Multilayer Perceptron_, _Self-organising Maps_, _Hopfield Networks_, _Restricted Boltzmann Machines_ and _Deep Belief Nets_.
+Most networks were implemented from scratch in _Python3_ using _NumPy_.
+A large amount of experiments were performed across the assignments. _Classification_ and _regression_ tasks both _supervised_ and _unsupervised_.

 ## Team Members